catseye/Feedmark/README.markdown

 This repository contains a Python program, `feedmark`, which is an implementation of an extractor for the Feedmark format.
-It is currently able to convert a Feedmark document to an Atom feed.
+It is currently able to:

+*   parse a set of Feedmark documents and extract entries from them
+*   dump a summary of the parsed entries and their properties
+*   dump an inverted index of each property found, and its entries
+*   write out an Atom feed XML file containing the parsed entries
+*   parse all of the "Items of Note" lists in The Dossier

 Example Feedmark documents can be found in the `eg/` directory.